Patidar reservation agitation: Political

-The ruling Bharatiya Janata Party and opposition INC leaders assessed the impact of the agitation on upcoming local elections in 2015.
+The ruling BJP and opposition INC leaders assessed the impact of the agitation on upcoming local elections in 2015.

-Nalin Kotadiya, BJP MLA of Dhari, and Sabarkantha MP Dipsinh Rathod declared their support for the agitation.
+Nalin Kotadiya, BJP MLA of Dhari, and Sabarkantha MP Dipsinh Shankarsinh Rathod declared their support for the agitation.
 Nalin Kotdiya later also urged voters to vote for INC in the October 2015 elections.
-Former Chief Minister of Gujarat Madhavsinh Solanki said that the agitation would not last long.
+Former Chief Minister of Gujarat Madhav Singh Solanki said that the agitation would not last long.
 Former Chief Minister Keshubhai Patel expressed his support if the agitation is nonviolent.

 Some media reported Nitish Kumar, Chief Minister of Bihar, as expressing solidarity with the agitation, but he later denied it.
 Sharad Yadav advised dismissing the agitators' demands, calling them unjustified, and said that the reason behind the agitation is a lack of job opportunities.
 INC MP Rahul Gandhi blamed the Modi government and called the agitation a repercussion of the "politics of anger".
-On 28 August six corporators of Padra resigned in support of agitation.
+On 28 August six Councillor of Padra resigned in support of agitation.
 The Aam Aadmi Party released a statement criticising police action against agitators and destruction of public property by agitators.
 The Communist Party of India (Marxist) condemned violence and police action.
 Biju Janata Dal MP Baijayant Panda said the angst of the Patidar community is justified by the scarcity of jobs across the nation.

 Rashtriya Swayamsevak Sangh chief Mohan Bhagwat suggested a review of the effectiveness of reservations.
 In an interview in the RSS's periodical Sadhna, national spokesperson Manmohan Vaidya said that he supports the reservation given to SC and ST based on historical injustice, but criticised Hardik Patel for his speech and divisive tactics.

 The Government of Gujarat passed two ordinances to postpone election of local governing bodies whose five-year terms end in October–November 2015.
-These local governing bodies include 253 municipalities, 208 taluka panchayats, 26 district panchayats and six municipal corporations.
+These local governing bodies include 253 Municipality, 208 Panchayat samiti, 26 district panchayats and six municipal corporations.
 The Gujarat High Court later quashed the ordinances.